 Change management manages a series of structured actions and processes by which an organization transitions from its current situation into a new desired situation.
 The principal aims to reach a new situation in the most effective way.

-The art of Change Management is knowing exactly where you want to end up.
-For instance, if the company wants to resize from a thousand employers to eight hundred employers, it can then use the Change Management process to get the company's desired future state, which will cause the company to have eight hundred cheerful people.
+The art of change management knows exactly where you want to end up.
+For instance, if the company wants to resize from a thousand employers to eight hundred employers, it can then use the Change Management process to get the company's desired future state.
 We must see change Management as a process by which you manage everything that needs to be done to get from the current situation to the desired situation at a specific time (maybe within some years).

 • A sense of urgency is essential among executives, so they can accept the change and work in a manner that is required to bring change.